aspecker/code-challenge-solutions/real-world-challenges.md

 ## Sort an array of students into randomly assigned teams of two
 ```
-// remove a random student from array and return an array with the updated student array and the removed student
 const removeOne = (array)=>{
     let rando = Math.floor(Math.random()*(array.length));
     let removee = array[rando];